How Long Does Whiplash Last?

 While you cannot control these factors, there are steps you can take to reduce your own risk of sustaining whiplash.
 Wearing a seatbelt is always the most important thing you can do, along with adjusting your seat and headrest so that the seatbelt sits properly across your body.
 Headrests are often overlooked as a risk factor, but they can play a large role in whiplash prevention.

 Ideally, your seat should be inclined at a 20-degree angle or less, helping you to stay in your seat during a collision.
 Your headrest should be level with your head, or slightly above that level.
 A low head restraint can worsen whiplash.
 The headrest should also be two to three inches from the back of your head.
-This will help reduce the risk, or severity, of whiplash.
+This will help reduce the risk and severity of whiplash.

 Treating Your Whiplash